The 22 best sights in Paris: All the important information & travel tips

 #3 Opéra Garnier

 Even at first glance, the opera is very impressive.
-But if you take the time to take a closer look at the exterior and interior, you’ll discover some amazing details.
+But if you take the time to take a closer look, you’ll discover some amazing details.

 #4 Champs-Élysées and Place de la Concorde